ips-protocol/go-ips/README.md

     docker stop ipfs_host

 When starting a container running ipfs for the first time with an empty data directory, it will call `ipfs init` to initialize configuration files and generate a new keypair.
-At this time, you can choose which profile to apply using the `IPFS_PROFILE` environment variable:
+At this time, you can choose which profile to apply using the `IPWS_PROFILE` environment variable:

-    docker run -d --name ipfs_host -e IPFS_PROFILE=server -v $ipfs_staging:/export -v $ipfs_data:/data/ipfs -p 4001:4001 -p 127.0.0.1:8080:8080 -p 127.0.0.1:5001:5001 ipfs/go-ipfs:latest
+    docker run -d --name ipfs_host -e IPWS_PROFILE=server -v $ipfs_staging:/export -v $ipfs_data:/data/ipfs -p 4001:4001 -p 127.0.0.1:8080:8080 -p 127.0.0.1:5001:5001 ipfs/go-ipfs:latest

 ### Troubleshooting